How we test vacuum cleaners

 By Matthew Knight

 You can't tell in the shop how well a vacuum actually cleans, which is where our expert tests come in.
 When testing vacuum cleaners, we let machines do the hard work by attaching them to custom-built test rigs and setting them to work on dust and grime.
+We run through a series of tests and ask tough questions of each vacuum cleaner to help calculate our final score.
+These include:

 For our carpet test, a machine spreads super-fine dust over a carpet and grinds it in.
 We then strap each vacuum cleaner into the rig, which pulls and pushes it back and forth five times as it sucks up the dust.